Mostefa-M/ansible-training/README.md

-To make sure that all servers are reachable we run this command ansible all --key-file /root/.ssh/ansible_key.pub  -i /root/ansible-training/inventory -m ping
+To make sure that all servers are reachable we run this command ansible all --key-file /root/.ssh/ansible_key.pub  -i /root/ansible-training/inventory -m ping (explanation we run the ansible command against all, we use the path of the public key, -i is to specify the inventory file path, -m is for choosing the module ping that will make a real ssh connection to test the connectivity).

 We shorten the command by creating inside the repository on the local machine  a file called "ansible.cfg" We insert as follow